Persistent organic pollutant

 Persistent organic pollutants (POPs) are organic compounds that are resistant to degradation through chemical, biological, and photolytic processes.
-They are toxic chemicals that adversely affect human health and the environment around the world.
+They are toxic and adversely affect human health and the environment around the world.
 Because they can be transported by wind and water, most POPs generated in one country can and do affect people and wildlife far from where they are used and released.

 The effect of POPs on human and environmental health was discussed, with intention to eliminate or severely restrict their production, by the international community at the Stockholm Convention on Persistent Organic Pollutants in 2001.

 Most POPs are pesticides or insecticides, and some are also solvents, pharmaceuticals, and industrial chemicals.
 Although some POPs arise naturally (e.g. from volcanoes), most are man-made.
 The "dirty dozen" POPs identified by the Stockholm Convention include aldrin, chlordane, dieldrin, endrin, heptachlor, HCB, mirex, toxaphene, PCBs, DDT, dioxins, and polychlorinated dibenzofurans.
+However, there have since been many new POPs added (e.g. PFOS).

 Consequences of persistence

 POPs typically are halogenated organic compounds (see lists below) and as such exhibit high lipid solubility.
 For this reason, they bioaccumulate in fatty tissues.
 Halogenated compounds also exhibit great stability reflecting the nonreactivity of C-Cl bonds toward hydrolysis and photolytic degradation.
 The stability and lipophilicity of organic compounds often correlates with their halogen content, thus polyhalogenated organic compounds are of particular concern.
-They exert their negative effects on the environment through two processes, long range transport, which allows them to travel far from their source, and bioaccumulation, which reconcentrates these chemical compounds to potentially dangerous levels.
-Compounds that make up POPs are also classed as PBTs (Persistent, Bioaccumulative and Toxic) or TOMPs (Toxic Organic Micro Pollutants).
+They exert their negative effects on the environment through two processes: long range transport, which allows them to travel far from their source, and bioaccumulation, which reconcentrates these chemical compounds to potentially dangerous levels.
+Compounds that make up POPs are also classed as PBTs (persistent, bioaccumulative and toxic) or TOMPs (toxic organic micro pollutants).

 Long-range transport

 POPs enter the gas phase under certain environmental temperatures and volatilize from soils, vegetation, and bodies of water into the atmosphere, resisting breakdown reactions in the air, to travel long distances before being re-deposited.
-This results in accumulation of POPs in areas far from where they were used or emitted, specifically environments where POPs have never been introduced such as Antarctica, and the Arctic circle.
+This results in accumulation of POPs in areas far from where they were used or emitted, specifically environments where POPs have never been introduced such as Antarctica, and the Arctic Circle.
 POPs can be present as vapors in the atmosphere or bound to the surface of solid particles (aerosols).
 A determining factor for the long-range transport is the fraction of a POP that is adsorbed on aerosols.
 In adsorbed form it is – as opposed to the gas phase – protected from photo-oxidation, i.e. direct photolysis as well as oxidation by OH radicals or ozone.

 POPs have low solubility in water but are easily captured by solid particles, and are soluble in organic fluids (oils, fats, and liquid fuels).
 POPs are not easily degraded in the environment due to their stability and low decomposition rates.
 Due to this capacity for long-range transport, POP environmental contamination is extensive, even in areas where POPs have never been used, and will remain in these environments years after restrictions implemented due to their resistance to degradation.